A classification of Prufer domains of integer-valued polynomials on algebras: Necessary conditions

 For the structure of $A$, let $e_i = 1_{\mcD_i}$ for each $1 \leq i \leq t$.
 Then, $\{e_1,\ldots,e_t\}$ is the set of orthogonal idempotents related to the above decomposition of $B$.
 Each $e_i$ is a root of $X^2-X \in D[X]$, and so is in $A$ because $A=A'$.
 Thus, $A$ decomposes as $\prod_{i=1}^t A_i$, where $A_i=Ae_i\subset Be_i=\mcD_i$; in particular, $A_i$ is a (possibly noncommutative) domain for each $i$.
 Finally, assume $b_i' \in \mcD_i$ is integral over $D e_i \cong D$ with minimal polynomial $\mu_i(X) \in D[X]$.
 Then, the element $b = (b_1, \ldots, b_t) \in B$ with $b_i=b_i'$ and $b_j = 0$ for $j \ne i$ is a root of $X\mu_i(X)$, and hence is integral over $D$.
 Since $A=A'$, it follows that $b_i' \in A_i$, and so $A_i = A_i'$. \end{proof}

-For any ring $R$, let $\msJ(R)$ be the Jacobson radical of $R$.
+For any ring $R$, let $\msJ(R)$ be the Jacobson radical of $R$ and let $\Max(R)$ be the set of maximal ideals of $R$.
 We recall that $R$ is \textit{semiprimitive} if $\msJ(R) = \{0\}$.
 If $D$ is semiprimitive (which occurs, for instance, when $D = \Z$), we can impose even stronger necessary conditions on $A$ in order for $\Int_K(A)$ to be \Pruf{}.
 To do this, we first show that in some cases the existence of a nonzero nilpotent element in a simple residue ring of $A$ is enough to force $\Int_K(A)$ to not be \Pruf{}.

 \begin{Lem} Assume that $D$ and $A$ satisfy both conditions (i) and (ii) below: \begin{enumerate}[(i)] \item $D$ contains a principal ideal $\pi D$ of finite index. \item $A/\pi A$ has a simple residue ring isomorphic to $M_n(F)$, where $n \geq 2$ and $F$ is a finite field. \end{enumerate} Then, the following hold. \begin{enumerate}[(1)] \item There exists $a \in A$ such that $a^2 \in \pi^2 A$, but $a \notin \pi A$. \item $\Int_K(A)$ is not \Pruf{}. \end{enumerate} \end{Lem} \begin{proof} (1) Let $R_1 = A/\pi A$ and $R_2 = A/\pi^2 A$, which have Jacobson radicals $J_1 := \msJ(R_1)$ and $J_2 := \msJ(R_2)$.
 By (i), $D/\pi D$ is finite, and $A$ is finitely generated as a $D$-module, so $R_1$ is finite.
 So, $R_2/J_2 \cong R_1/J_1$ is a finite semisimple ring.
 By (ii), $R_2/J_2$ contains a direct summand $S \cong M_n(F)$.